djradon/public-notes/ar.hackernews.semantic-web-is-like-the-guy-that-tells-everyone-that-he-is-an-asshole.md

   - A character in D&D might have traits that are completely uncommon for their class.
   - The greek gods for sleep, death or the night sky are both concepts and characters.

+### Theory vs Interpretation

+- @paul-houle: "The theory vs interpretation split is another one of those decisions you have to make if you want to do logic: I am on a committee where I'm the guy who speaks for interpretations and the A-Box but some of the other people are serious T-Boxers."